-- Generate Metrics: This option controls whether a data profile is generated before the data is exported.
-Enabling this option increases the time it takes to run the step, but enabling it ensures that the information on the Dataset Explore is complete if the dataset is viewed.
-If you load the exported files in the future, the data profile is also loaded. - Do Not Create New Edition in Dataset on Export: This option controls whether or not a new edition is created for the dataset each time the Export Step is run.
+Generate Metrics: This option controls whether a data profile is generated before the data is exported.
+Enabling this option increases the time it takes to run the step, but enabling it ensures that the information on the Dataset Explore tab is complete if the dataset is viewed.
+If you load the exported files in the future, the data profile is also loaded.

+- Do Not Create New Edition: This option controls whether or not a new edition is created for the dataset each time the Export Step is run.
 By default this option is disabled, which means each export results in a new edition.
-If you do not want a new edition to be created on each export, select the Do Not Create New Edition in Dataset on Export checkbox. - Maximum Number of Components in Edition: This option controls the maximum number of components to retain in an edition.
+If you do not want a new edition to be created on each export, select the Do Not Create New Edition checkbox. - Do Not Create New Components: When Do Not Create New Edition is enabled, this option controls whether or not new components are created for the dataset when the Export Step is run.
+By default this option is disabled, which means each export results in new components.
+This setting only applies when Do Not Create New Edition is enabled.
+When both options are selected, the existing managed edition, components, and Elasticsearch index (if included in the export) are updated (overwritten), rather than being added into new timestamped subdirectories under the existing FLDS. - Maximum Number of Components in Edition: This option controls the maximum number of components to retain in an edition.
 The default value is blank, which means unlimited.
 If you specify a number in this field and the limit is reached, Anzo ages off the oldest components as new ones are created. - 5.
 Click Save to save the step configuration.